 Gaia GPS uses modern topo maps to help you track your route, plan a hike, or find a camping spot along the way.
-It is compatible across several devices, so you can use it for everything from planning your route, tracking your route, and getting real-time date on a smart watch.
+It is compatible across several devices, so you can use it for everything from planning your route, tracking your route, and getting real-time data on a smartwatch.

 Price: 1-Month Free Trial // $19.99 / year

 One of the newer hiking apps on the market, FATMAP is especially great for mountain biking, skiing or snowboarding, and hiking.
 It can also be useful if you are looking to plan alpine hiking route – it gives incredible information about snowfall, depth, and more!
 It features detailed 3D maps from satellite imagery, overlaid with information about the terrain or resort.